Peep show

-A peep show or peepshow is a presentation of a live sex show or pornographic film which is viewed through a viewing slot.
+A peep show, peepshow, or, a peep booth is a presentation of a live sex show or pornographic film which is viewed through a viewing slot.

 Several historical media provided voyeuristic entertainment through hidden erotic imagery.
 Before the development of the cinema in 1895, motion pictures were presented in peep boxes, such as the kinetoscope and the mutoscope.
 These remained relatively popular for erotic and pornographic films, such as What the Butler Saw.

 In contemporary use, a peep show is a piecewise presentation of pornographic films or a live sex show which is viewed through a viewing slot, which shuts after the time paid for has expired.
 The viewing slots can be operated by a money box device, or paid for at a counter.

 Pornographic peep shows became popular in the 1970s as part of the developing pornography industry.
 Until home video became widespread, peep shows made up a major part of the way in which video pornography was accessed.
 In 1986 a US Presidential report into pornography said that peep shows were making significant earnings which were often undeclared or untaxed, and in some US locations peep shows were subsequently suppressed.

 For live peep shows, booths can surround a stage upon which usually a female performer performs a striptease and sexually explicit poses.
 In Barcelona female performers at times also perform sexual intercourse with male performers on stage.
-In some cases, booths include paper towel dispensers for customers who engage in masturbation.
+In some cases, booths include paper towel dispensers for customers who masturbate.
 A customer and performer can mutually agree on a fee for a "private dance", which can take place in a peep show booth with a clear window and seating space for only one spectator.

 California

 Research on peep show establishments in California examined the hypothesis that neighborhoods surrounding sex businesses such as peep show establishments and X-rated movie stores have higher rates of crime.
 The researchers compared 911 calls in peep show and control neighborhoods in San Diego.
 Although peep show neighborhoods had approximately 16 percent more calls, the researchers concluded that the difference was not statistically significant.
-Other researchers reanalyzed the data and concluded that the difference was significant.
+However, other researchers reanalyzed the data and concluded that the difference was significant.